galtoubul/FinalProject/README.md

 # FinalProject
- by Gal Tuboul and Omri Berkovitch
+ by Gal Toubul and Omri Berkovitch